-Georgia Association for Pastoral Care, Inc. The program requires the full time of the student for twelve weeks, a calendar quarter.
-An alternative plan to the full time quarter is that a student may spread the quarter's CPE training over the school year, all day Monday and an additional half day per week, the latter time to be arranged.
-This laboratory experience in clinical seminars, personal contacts and self insights is designed to help the student develop competence in pastoral work.
+Georgia Association for Pastoral Care, Inc. (See page 9) The Clinical Pastoral Education program requires the full time of the student for twelve weeks, a calendar quarter.
+It is an intensive laboratory experience in personal contacts, conversations, clinical seminars, self insights, individual and group supervision.
+This teaching-learning process aids students of theology in developing professional competence and to act responsibly in pastoral work.
+Georgia Mental Health Institute offers an alternative plan to the full time quarter which is that a student may spread the basic quarter's C.P.E. training over the school year, all day Monday and an additional half day per week, the latter time to be arranged.